Level I vs Level II Chimney Inspection: Which Do You Need?

 If any of the four NFPA 211 triggers apply to your property, schedule Level II promptly.
 If none apply, Level I in September or October is sufficient for the standard annual cadence.

-Call Delta Chimneys at (847) 685-1043 or use our contact form to request an inspection and written next steps.
+Call Delta - Chimney Repair and Services at (847) 685-1043 or use our contact form to request an inspection and written next steps.

 Related in the inspection silo: